drupol/not-a-number.io/_posts/dev/2019-02-21-php-composition-and-inheritance.md

 The goal of creating classes is to use the amazing inheritance mechanism, why would we forbid that ?!
 At first, that sounds stupid, but in the end, it's not that bad.

-By doing so, you enforce users to use a proper dependency injection mechanism if they really need the parent class.
+By doing so, you enforce users to use a proper dependency injection mechanism if they really need to use the parent class.

-Since a couple of months, I'm starting use more and more `composition` over `inheritance`.
+Since a couple of months, I'm starting use more and more [`composition` over `inheritance`](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 Composition is in the end much more flexible than inheritance and dependency injection is a valid way to compose a class.